unosquare/ffmediaelement/README.md

 Note that it can be customized to point to any other folder.

-When distributing the player and the associated libraries with your application, dll's should be added to the project as `BundleResource`.
+When distributing the player and the associated libraries with your application, dll files should be added to the project as `BundleResource`.
 Also, each library should be copied to the output directory on build.
 Afterwards, change the above configuration to use `Environment.CurrentDirectory` to search for FFmpeg libraries.

 ## Using FFME in your Project
 *Remember: The Unosquare.FFME.Windows.Sample provides a reference implementation of usage*